 1. Be Informed: Be informed about emergencies that could happen in your community and identify sources of information in your community that will be helpful before, during, and after an emergency.
 Register with AlertOC to receive emergency notifications in Yorba Linda.
 Access Ready.gov to learn what to do before, during, and after an emergency.

 2. Make a Plan: Discuss, agree on, and document an emergency plan with those in your care.
-You will want to consider to create a Family Communications Plan, a plan to Shelter-in-Place, a plan on how you will Get-Away, and Emergency Plans at School and Work.
+You will want to consider creating a Family Communications Plan, a plan for Shelter-in-Place, a plan on how you will Get Away, and Emergency Plans at School and Work.
 View a sample Family Communications Plan (PDF), or download the Get Ready brochure (PDF) on additional plans.

 - Basic Home Emergency Kit List (PDF)